 But the Diamondbacks got to Pena again in the third, stringing together four consecutive singles for two runs to take a 4-2 lead.
 Peralta and Steven Souza Jr. had the RBI hits in the inning, though Arizona left the bases loaded.

 Lovullo set his starting rotation for the upcoming series against the Seattle Mariners.
 Right-hander Zack Godley pitches Friday in the opener, followed by left-hander Robbie Ray and righty Zack Greinke.
-Ray gets an extra day to do some side work with pitching coach Mike Butcher.
+Ray gets an extra day to do some side work with pitching coach Mike Butcher, Lovullo said.